kytos/kytos-utils/README.rst

 Overview
 ########

-This is a command line interface (cli) for Kytos SDN Platform.
-With these utilities you can interact with Kytos daemon and manage Network Applications (NApps) on your controller.
+This is a command line interface (cli) for `Kytos SDN Platform
+<https://kytos.io/>`_.
+With these utilities you can interact with Kytos daemon
+and manage Network Applications (NApps) on your controller.

 QuickStart
 **********